 Since the area of the mill site is only five acres, it may be that one such claim will not be sufficient for the intended uses.
 Therefore, it may be necessary to apply for more than one mill site claim.
 However, the applicant does not necessarily have the right to one mill site for each mining claim.

-At the time patent is sought for a mill site it must be actually in use for mining or milling purposes.
+At the time patent is sought for a mill site it must be actually in use for mining or milling purposes by the proprietor of the lode claim.